 Happy Thursday!
 The weekend is almost here, and we can wave another week goodbye.
 As we make it through this month, we continue to get used to the new “normal” that COVID-19 has compelled onto our lives.
 Here at Adam Kae & Associates, we strive to help our clients succeed with changing conditions.
-We took a look at McKinsey’s executive briefing they released last week: COVID-19: Implications for Business (see the full briefing here).
+We took a look at McKinsey’s executive briefing they released last week: COVID-19: Implications for Business.
 McKinsey is one of the top global management consulting companies, and they’ve assembled this briefing regarding COVID-19 and its impact on our world.
 Today, we’ll discuss some of the highlights of this report and how it can impact your business!

 Let’s Get Started